Assessment on the Web

 - Has any inherent unfairness been avoided (for example, some international students and some older students might be less familiar with computer use than others)?

 - Does the on-line assessment assess anything that can't be assessed as well (or more effectively) in a traditional format?

 - Where a range of computers and software packages are in use, has the potential issue of compatibility and readability of files been planned for?

 One of the most powerful advantages to using Online Educational Resources is the ability to embed a means of assessing student progress directly into the exercise.
 One version is to make progress through a resource contingent on correctly answering questions about the material they are engaged with.
 This can aid the self-directed nature of online learning resources by giving the student immediate feedback about their performance.
 Alternatively, quizzes and tests with automated grading can be put online.
 This immediate feedback on performance can empowerment students to take charge of their learning, espeically in a "practice test" situation.

 The following website provides good examples of embedded assessments.

-- Virtual Courseware for Earth and Environmental Sciences (more info) : The five learning modules at this site are all progressive in nature and require students to successfully answer or complete quiz questions and activities in order to move through the site.
+- Virtual Courseware for Earth and Environmental Sciences ( This site may be offline. ) : The five learning modules at this site are all progressive in nature and require students to successfully answer or complete quiz questions and activities in order to move through the site.